Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 And there was no criticism, no questions asked about that.

-And you know, to watch in the aftermath of this landslide victory last night of President Trump, you know, the the state-run media mob as I call them, rightly so.
+And, you know, to watch in the aftermath of this landslide victory last night of President Trump, you know, the state-run media mob, as I call them, rightly so.

 Listen.

-Will you like me to say when I say it?
+Would you like me to say what would I say it?

-Which is also something that, you know, we may have not uh we may have woken up in the same country in a sense, but that becomes much more clear um this morning.
+There are levels of sexism and racism that clearly a lot of people in this country are willing to tolerate, which is also something that, you know, we may have not woken up in the same country in a sense, but that becomes much more clear this morning.

 I think that we've got to be honest among Hispanic men and black men, there's a lot of misogyny.

-And I think that we've got to deal with the reality that he appealed to this whole false macho thing that some black men and some uh um uh Latino men uh went for.
+And I think that we've got to deal with the reality that he appealed to this whole false macho thing that some black men and some Latino men went for.

-Uh there are African American women who know a little bit about being talked down to, and know a little bit about having their economic dreams crushed, who tried to dream a big dream over the past couple months.
+who know a little bit about being talked down to and know a little bit about having their economic dreams crushed, who tried to dream a big dream over the past couple of months.

 And tonight they're trading in a lot of hope for a lot of hurt.